nomic-ai/gpt4all/gpt4all-api/README.md

 ## Tutorial

+The following tutorial assumes that you have checked out this repo and cd'd into it.

 ### Starting the app

+First change your working directory to `gpt4all/gpt4all-api`.

-First build the FastAPI docker image.
+Now you can build the FastAPI docker image.
 You only have to do this on initial build or when you add new dependencies to the requirements.txt file:
 ```bash
 DOCKER_BUILDKIT=1 docker build -t gpt4all_api --progress plain -f gpt4all_api/Dockerfile.buildkit .
 ```